jsonnext/codemirror-json-schema/README.md

 ## Current Constraints:

-- only linting & hover is available for `oneOf`, `anyOf`, `allOf` and other [schema combination methods](https://json-schema.org/understanding-json-schema/reference/combining.html)
 - it only works with one json schema instance at a time, and doesn't yet fetch remote schemas. schema service coming soon!
 - currently only tested with standard schemas using json4 spec. results may vary
-- doesn't provide insert text on completion yet
+- doesn't place cursor inside known insert text yet
-- currently you can override the rendering of a hover. we plan to add the same for validation errors and autocomplete
+- currently you can only override the texts and rendering of a hover. we plan to add the same for validation errors and autocomplete
+- json5 properties on autocompletion selection will insert surrounding double quotes, but we plan to make it insert without delimiters

 ## Inspiration

-`monaco-json` and `monaco-yaml` both provide these features, and I want the nascent codemirror 6 to have them as well!
+`monaco-json` and `monaco-yaml` both provide json schema features for json, cson and yaml, and we want the nascent codemirror 6 to have them as well!

-also, json5 is slowly growing in usage, and it needs full language support!
+Also, json5 is slowly growing in usage, and it needs full language support for the browser!

 ## Our Goals

 - working GeoJSON spec linter & completion
 - working variables json mode for `cm6-graphql`, ala `monaco-graphql`
+- json5 support for `graphiql` as a plugin!
+- perhaps use @lezer to make a json5 language service for monaco-editor + json5?
 - json5 + json4 json schema features for all!